zpaolo11x/Arcadeflow-AM-Theme/README.md

 AUDIO

-- "Theme audio" : Enables or disables the "click" and "woosh" theme sounds
+- "Theme sound" : Enables or disables the "click" and "woosh" theme sounds
 - "Audio in videos (thumbs)" : Select wether you want to play audio in videos on thumbs
 - "Audio in videos (history)" : Select wether you want to play audio in videos on history detail page

 ## Previous versions history #

+*v 3.3*

+- Bug fixes for 1-row mode and for response to signals like next_game, next_page etc

 *v 3.2*